ThinkDifferentInc/ThinkBook-14IIL/README.md

 > If your ThinkBook differs, you’ll need to adjust the config accordingly.<br>
 > You are downloading a **_PRE-MADE EFI_**.
 99% of Hackintosh communities won't help with pre-made EFI's.
 You are on your own.<br>
 > Also, Ice Lake CPU's suck, never doing Ice Lakes again.<br>
-> Tahoe support is not currently planned.
+> Tahoe sucks, its very very buggy...